Troubleshoot Resource Connectors and Connector Groups

 Supported Standard Linux Troubleshooting Commands

-You can use the following commands on a connector instance:
+You can use the following commands on a resource connector instance:

 Maintain and Monitor Resource Connectors and Connector Group < Troubleshoot Resource Connectors and Connector Groups > Secure Access Regions